SpaceAgeP91/GitHub-Repository-Initiation/README.md

 ## 🤖 GitHub Actions

-This repository uses GitHub Actions for automation.
+This project uses GitHub Actions for:
-Workflows included:
+- Spell checking code and documentation automatically on every push or PR
-- **Spell Check**: Automatically checks spelling on pushes and pull requests to `main` or `master`.
+- Ensuring code quality with automated workflow checks

 ## 🤝 Contributing